Terradue/doc-developer-sandbox/source/start/index.rst

    Connect to your Sandbox <sandbox>
    Discover the Sandbox services & tools <discover>
    Understand the Developer Cloud Sandbox key principles <principles>
+   Using GitHub as software repository <github/index>
+   Developing a citable application <citable/index>